bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

 Following are the refined attributes to investigate (as an example approach):

-​        A - Passanger Type - Alone
+A - Passanger Type - Alone

-​        B - Education - Some College or Bachelors or Graduate degree
+B - Education - Some College or Bachelors or Graduate degree

-​        C - Age - < 37 years of age
+C - Age - < 37 years of age

-​        D - Occupation - Unemployed or Student
+D - Occupation - Unemployed or Student

-​        E - Marital Status - Single or Divorced
+E - Marital Status - Single or Divorced

-​        F - Combination - (Single or Divorced) and (Unemployed)
+F - Combination - (Single or Divorced) and (Unemployed)

-​        G - Combination - (Single or Married) & (Bachelors or Graduate degree) & (< 37 years of age)
+G - Combination - (Single or Married) & (Bachelors or Graduate degree) & (< 37 years of age)

-Note: This is an example to demonstrate the strategy behind selection of these attributes and the combination is to understand the key characteristics to help drive down the rejection rate.
+Note: This is an example to demonstrate the strategy behind selection of the attributes and their combination, understanding the key characteristics to help drive down the rejection rate.